waterreedshimmer/dolitiers/README.md

 # dolitiers
 Hello, I'm not in informatics, this is part of a Dolibarr fork for you to have 1 Dolibarr for you and 1 Dolibarr for third party.
 I'll put the images and the installation suggestion.
 But not Dolibarr.
 The only files you will find here are my images.
 I can't help with the install.
+Please don't copy paste Dolibarr in here as I don't have the rights.
+But you can copy the Dolitiers images to your fork, no problem.
+And create your Dolitiers.

 - Download your Dolibarr from official GIT.